5WhyAi/Project-Template/README.md

 This repository serves as a template for setting up new projects.
 Follow the folder structure to maintain consistency and organization.

 ## Folder Structure
+- The files below are not in subfolders, they are in the main repository folder Index.html
+Readme.md
+.gitignore

+#Subfolders
 - `docs/` - Documentation and guides
 - `html/` - HTML files
 - `css/` - Stylesheets
 - `js/` - JavaScript files
+- 'images/' - SVGs/PNG/JPEG

 ### Folder and File Naming Conventions